microsoft/FluidFramework/README.md

 ### Debug

-- Use "Debug Current Mocha Test" for unit tests in Visual Studio Code.
-If this doesn't work, "Debug Current Test (JS)" is a workaround, although you will have to set breakpoints in js files for other packages.
 - You can also use the VSCode JS debug terminal, then run the test as normal.
 - Sometimes, uncommitted changes can cause build failures.
 Committing changes might be necessary to resolve such issues.